Accounting-Based Valuation Approach

 Given the different accounting conventions to value and revalue inventory, it is unlikely that the book value reflects market value.

 The intangible assets held by a company are those that do not have a physical presence.
 These items can include licence rights, branding, patents, goodwill and human capital.
-Intangible assets face many of the same issues as tangible assets discussed above: the market value may depart from the expense incurred to generate or acquire the intangible asset reported in the accounts, and may not be capitalised in the balance sheet at all.
+Intangible assets face many of the same issues as the tangible assets discussed above: the market value may depart from the expense incurred to generate or acquire the intangible asset reported in the accounts, and may not be capitalised in the balance sheet at all.

 To begin, a valuer must consider carefully how the financial statements record the costs of the intangibles, and whether those records can reflect market value.
 For example, the search algorithm developed by Google is certainly worth more than the cost of the effort to create it.
 In such cases, historical costs recorded in the accounts, whether capitalised or not, do not offer a fair reflection of the true market value.
 In contrast, the cost of a short-term licence acquired through a competitive auction is more likely to be reflective of the market value of the licence.